 Roeland Paardekooper was born in 1970 as youngest of a family of four.
 Already at young age, he became active for the Dutch Youth Association for History (NJBG), both in the board of the local branch as at national level in the Workgroup Experimental Archaeology (WEA).
 In 1982, the Eindhoven Museum was founded at short distance of the secondary school of Roeland Paardekooper.
 Every spare moment which he didn’t need to spend on his homework, every hour of classes when the teacher didn’t show up, he was either at the ‘prehistoric village’ or at an archaeological dig near Eindhoven.

-During his student years, Roeland Paardekooper has acquired ample experience in the running of Oxfam Shop Leiden, together with a large number of employees.
+During his student years, Roeland Paardekooper has acquired ample experience in the running of Oxfam Shop Leiden, together with a large number of volunteer employees.
 Purchase and running the IT and staff policy were his main responsibilities.

 Simultaneously with the start of liveARCH in 2006, Paardekooper executed a part time long distance PhD project at the University of Exeter which he concluded in 2012.
 He then published his first book, on the use of archaeological open-air museums.
 In this book Paardekooper shows to be both a diplomatic scientist and a realistic manager.

 In the years 2013 - 2016 Paardekooper successfully implemented his thoughts on how to run an archaeological open-air museum in Oerlinghausen, Germany.

 Following his PhD in archaeological open-air museums at the University of Exeter in 2012 and their active role in the EU project OpenArch (2012-2015), Paardekooper was appointed honorary research fellow in 2018.